 8. I used to blame others when things didn’t go my way.

 I used to blame everyone around me as soon as anything bad happened.

-While the habit of blaming others became very normal to me, I couldn’t see one common reason behind it, but instead, there were a lot of different reasons that made me blame others including the end of the “honeymoon” period, facing the French bureaucracy among others.
+As this became a habit for me, I couldn’t see beyond it, and instead, there were a lot of different things that made me blame others, such as the end of the “honeymoon” period, and facing the French bureaucracy.

 Understanding these reasons was one of the things that helped me deal with my ego.

-By drawing my attention to the real reasons behind my behavior, I started realizing how wrong I was and began working on improving that area of my life.
+By drawing my attention to what was really behind my behavior, I realized how wrong I was and began working on improving that area of my life.

-After seven years of expatriate’s life in the City of Lights, I can now say that I basically wanted to have total control over things and since this couldn’t happen all the time, I’d panic and blame people around me.
+After seven years of expatriate living in the City of Lights, I can now say that I basically wanted to have total control over things and since this couldn’t happen all the time, I’d panic and blame people around me.

-Was this an arm to control others by blaming them?
+Was it my aim to control others by blaming them?

 Was I in total denial?

-Working on myself in fixing my egocentric behaviors was very exhausting.
+Working to fix my egocentric behavior was very exhausting.